ezzz-coder/recipe-rating-analysis/README.md

 The **observed statistic** of **117.342** is indicated by the red vertical dotted line in the graph.
 The **p_value** we found after performing the permutation test is **0.034**, which is smaller than the significant level of **0.05**.
 Therefore, we **reject the null hypothesis**.
 The missingness of ratings does depend on the number of minutes required to prepare the recipe.<br>

+#### Carbohydrates and Rating #### <br>
+We next examined whether the missingness of the rating column depends on the carbohydrate content of a recipe.
+Specifically, we tested if there is a systematic difference in carbohydrate values between recipes with observed ratings and those with missing ratings.<br>

+**Null Hypothesis:** <br>
+The missingness of ratings does not depend on the carbohydrate content of the recipe. <br>

+**Alternate Hypothesis:**
+The missingness of ratings does depend on the carbohydrate content of the recipe. <br>

+**Test Statistic:**
+We used the absolute difference between the mean carbohydrate content of recipes with observed ratings and the mean carbohydrate content of recipes with missing ratings.
+This statistic captures the magnitude of the difference between the two groups without regard to direction. <br>

+**Method:**
+A permutation test was conducted by randomly permuting the carbohydrates column while keeping the missingness pattern of the rating column unchanged.
+For each permutation, we recomputed the test statistic to construct an empirical null distribution.
+The p-value was calculated as the proportion of permutation statistics greater than or equal to the observed test statistic. <br>

+**Significance Level:** <br>
+We used a significance level of 0.05 to determine statistical significance. <br>

+<iframe
+  src="Assets/carb-dist.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+We ran permutation by shuffling the the `minutes` column for 1000 times to collect 1000 simulating absolute mean differences in the two distributions as described in the test statistic.

+<iframe
+  src="Assets/emp-dist2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The **observed statistic** of **0.351** is indicated by the red vertical dotted line in the graph.
+The **p_value** we found after performing the permutation test is **0.464**, which is much bigger than the significant level of **0.05**.
+Therefore, we **fail to reject the null hypothesis**.
+The missingness of ratings does not depend on the carbohydrates of the recipe.<br>